ytsaurus/ytsaurus-terraform-provider/docs/resources/tablet_cell_bundle.md

 Optional:

-- `changelog_read_quorum` (Number) Minimal available replica count such that the changelog can be read.
+- `changelog_read_quorum` (Number) Minimum available replica count such that the changelog can be read.
 - `changelog_replication_factor` (Number) How many replicas should be stored for the changelog.
-- `changelog_write_quorum` (Number) Minimal number of changelog's replicas to consider the changelog was successfully written.
+- `changelog_write_quorum` (Number) Minimum number of changelog's replicas to consider the changelog successfully written.
 - `snapshot_replication_factor` (Number) How many replicas should be stored for the snapshot.